de-pot-op-org/go-potty-portal-automation/README.md

 1. Open FireFoo
 2. Connect to your development Firebase project
-3. Import the following files to the development environment:
+3. Import the following files to the development environment (use outputs folder to import only new entities):
-   - `current/organisations.json` to Firestore
+   - `outputs/organisations.json` to Firestore (only new organisations, if any)
-   - `current/users.json` to Firestore
+   - `outputs/users.json` to Firestore (only new users)
-   - `current/locations.json` to Firestore
+   - `outputs/locations.json` to Firestore (only new locations, if any)
-   - `current/auth-users.json` to Authentication
+   - `outputs/auth-users.json` to Authentication (only new auth users)
+   - Or use `inputs/*.json` files to import complete datasets
 4. Verify the import was successful in the development environment
 5. Perform basic validation tests to ensure data integrity